Project Documents and Deliverables

 -

-Agnostic Sovereignty: Explicit protection for the "Sovereign Choice" of Nation States regarding their internal identifier standards (National Standard, Regional Standard, GS1, ISO, LEI, etc. etc.), ensuring the GRID remains a neutral reference layer.
+Agnostic Sovereignty: Explicit protection for the "Sovereign Choice" of UN Member States regarding their internal identifier standards (National Standard, Regional Standard, GS1, ISO, LEI, etc. etc.), ensuring the GRID remains a neutral, trustworthy, registrar maintained reference.